openwallet-foundation/bifold-wallet/docs/design-guidelines/design guidelines.md

 **Tips:**
 - Use callout boxes to highlight important information
 - Hide information in accordions to avoid visual clutter which will help people scan their desired topics and expand the content further
-- Ensure the maximum line length is 50-70 character (depending on character style)
+- Ensure the maximum line length is 50-70 characters (depending on character style)

 ### Descriptive call to actions